 Comali Worldwide Box Office Collections (Week 1): Jayam Ravi’s Film Hits The Jackpot

 Comali, featuring Jayam Ravi and Kajal Aggarwal in the lead, hit screens on Independence Day (August 15, 2019) and opened to a good response at the box office.
 The film witnessed good growth over the weekend and raked in the moolah.
-Now, a week later, Comali has emerged as a big winner and exceeded expectation.
-The Week 1 Worldwide gross is likely to be around Rs 135 crore.
+Now, a week later, Comali has emerged as a big winner and exceeded expectations.
+The Week 1 worldwide gross is likely to be around Rs 28 crore.
 Read the Comali Week 1 box office report to know more.

 Week 1 Collections

-Comali collected Rs 125 crore at the Worldwide box office in 6 days and gave Jayam Ravi fans a reason to rejoice.
-The trade buzz is that it collected a further Rs 10 crore on Wednesday (August 21, 2019) and had another fine day.
+Comali collected Rs 25 crore at the worldwide box office in six days and gave Jayam Ravi fans a reason to rejoice.
+The trade buzz is that it collected a further Rs 3 crore on Wednesday (August 21, 2019) and had another fine day.
 The official figures will be revealed shortly.

 Hits The Jackpot